 - Choose water instead of other beverages when eating out.
 Generally, you will save money and also reduce calories.

 How much water does my child need?

 The amount of water a child or teen needs each day depends on factors such as age, weight and gender.
-As a general rule to get enough water, your child or teen should drink at least six to eight cups of water a day.
+As a general rule to get enough water, your child or teen should drink at least 6 to 8 (eight-ounce) cups of water a day.

 Your child or teen should also eat the recommended number of servings of fruits and vegetables every day since fruits and vegetables have higher water content than other solid foods.